- Juris Doctor

 The CSRRR is committed to de-stigmatizing race in America.
 With the objective of fostering communities of dialogue, the Center embraces historically and empirically based thinking, talking, teaching, and writing on race.

 To this end, the Center creates and supports programs designed to enhance race-related curriculum development for faculty, staff and students in collegiate and professional schools.
 Of the five U.S. law schools with race centers, the CSRRR is uniquely focused on curriculum development.

 The Center for Estate Planning integrates teaching, training, research, scholarship and public service with the goals of advancing estates and trusts knowledge, law, policy, professionalism, and skills.

-The Center administers the Estate Planning Certificate Program, which is designed to cultivate and train the next generation of estate planning lawyers.
-Visit the Estate Planning Certificate page for more information.
+The Center administers the Estate Planning Program, which is designed to cultivate and train the next generation of estate planning lawyers.
+Visit the Estate Planning Program page for more information.

 The Center is directed by Professor Lee-Ford Tritt.
 The Center works closely with the Graduate Tax Program and the UF Institute for Learning in Retirement.

-This Center developed and administers the Certificate Program in Family Law in order to train a new generation of advocates for children and their families.
+This Center developed and administers the concentration in Family Law program in order to train a new generation of advocates for children and their families.